Sensing with near-infrared laser trapped fluorescent nanodiamonds: Results

 The sensitivity of NV centers to paramagnetic gadolinium ions (Gd\(^{3+}\)) was investigated through measurements at 3 different values of the concentration.

-\begin{itemize} \item \textbf{Fluorescence relaxation:} A significant decrease in $T_{\rm relax}$ values was observed with increasing Gd\(^{3+}\) concentration (Fig.~\ref{fig:bio_stat}.g).
-This result aligns with the quenching effect of paramagnetic ions, which enhance spin-lattice relaxation by introducing magnetic noise to the local environment \cite{Martinez2020,Rendler2017}. \item \textbf{Optical Spectrum:} A decrease in $\sigma_{0-}$ was observed (Fig.~\ref{fig:bio_stat}.d and Fig.~\ref{fig:gd_ratio}).
+No significant shifts or changes in ODMR resonance frequency were detected, suggesting limited interaction between Gd\(^{3+}\) ions and the electronic spin states of the NV centers under the tested conditions (Fig.~\ref{fig:bio_stat}a)).
+A decrease in $\sigma_{0-}$ was observed (Fig.~\ref{fig:bio_stat}d) and Fig.~\ref{fig:gd_ratio}).
 This can be attributed to charge state dynamics, where Gd\(^{3+}\) ions interact with the FND surface, altering the local electrochemical potential and promoting ionization of NV\(^-\) to NV\(^0\) \cite{Rondin2010}.
-The difference in ratio change between FNDs dry on glass without an NIR laser and FNDs trapped with a 60 mW CW IR laser (fig.~\ref{fig:gd_ratio}) shows a clear advantage of using FNDs in suspension for sensing. \item \textbf{ODMR:} No significant shifts or changes in resonance frequency were detected, suggesting limited interaction between Gd\(^{3+}\) ions and the electronic spin states of the NV centers under the tested conditions (Fig.~\ref{fig:bio_stat}.a). \end{itemize}
+The difference in ratio change between FNDs dry on glass without an NIR laser and FNDs trapped with a 60 mW CW IR laser (fig.~\ref{fig:gd_ratio}) shows a clear advantage of using FNDs in suspension for sensing.
+Finally, a significant decrease in $T_{\rm relax}$ values was observed with increasing Gd\(^{3+}\) concentration (Fig.~\ref{fig:bio_stat}g)).
+This result aligns with the quenching effect of paramagnetic ions, which enhance spin-lattice relaxation by introducing magnetic noise to the local environment \cite{Tetienne2013,Rendler2017,Martinez2020}.

-These findings demonstrate the potential of NV centers for detecting paramagnetic species like Gd\(^{3+}\).
-The sensitivity saturates at higher concentrations due to the finite interaction volume and saturation of surface sites for Gd\(^{3+}\) binding.
+These findings demonstrate the potential of optically trapped nanodiamonds with NV centers for detecting paramagnetic species like Gd\(^{3+}\).
 The fluorescence relaxometry provides a robust method for quantifying Gd\(^{3+}\) in biological and environmental contexts.
 However, the effect on charge state dynamics also imply that conclusions from fluorescence relaxometry in otherwise uncharacterized environments should be made with caution, and at best complemented with fluorescence spectrometry.
-For completeness, we observe that by adding Gd\(^{3+}\) to a concentration of 0.1~M, the pH value in the solution increases slightly (by of order 1-2 pH units) which is consistent with our previous observations on the effect of pH on the fluorescence of FNDs.
+For completeness, we observe that by adding Gd\(^{3+}\) to a concentration of 0.1~M, the pH value in the solution increases slightly (by of order 1-2~pH units) which is consistent with our previous observations on the effect of pH on the fluorescence of FNDs.